 When you have a debt that goes to collections, it can feel as though debt collectors will rule your life until it gets repaid.
-But thanks to the Fair Debt Collections Practices Act (FDCPA), there are rules that debt collectors must follow when contacting you for repayment.
-Read on to learn what debt collectors can’t do so you’ll know how to protect your rights.
+But thanks to the Fair Debt Collections Practices Act (FDCPA), there are rules that certain debt collectors must follow when contacting you for repayment.
+Read on to learn what those debt collectors can’t do so you’ll know how to protect your rights.

-7 Things Debt Collectors Aren’t Allowed to Do to You
+7 Things Debt Collectors Aren’t Allowed to Do

 1. Call You After Hours